slackapi/deno-slack-api/docs/triggers/event-triggers.md

 | `channel_ids`       | Sometimes     | An array of `channel_id` strings that specifies which channels to listen for events (required for channel level events)  |
 | `metadata_event_type`       | Sometimes     | Required for metadata events, string corresponding to the event type |

-### Context Data Availability
+### Context data availability

-The `inputs` parameter has access to context information from when the Trigger is activated.
+The `inputs` parameter has access to context information from when the trigger is activated.
 Each event_type has access to its own specific data parameters which can be found below:

 #### reaction_added

 ```json
 "data": {
   "event_type": "slack#/events/reaction_added",